 Having some numbers in your head.
 This lets the people you are trying to form referral relationships with know you understand how vast a problem pelvic floor dysfunction is.
 Refer to sites such as:

 and gather some stats so you have them on hand.

 Pelvic Floor Dysfunction

 Have an idea of the different sorts of issues someone may deal with including incontinence, prolapse and pelvic pain

 Understand a little bit about the different sorts of treatment choices available.
-When you see someone with, for example, urge incontinence, you will understand how it is very different from a stress incontinence.
+Urge incontinence, for example, is very different from stress incontinence.
 Treatment both in the clinic and in the fitness environment will be different depending on the type of incontinence someone is experiencing.
 Knowing that you, as a fitness professional, will be able to help in their clients ongoing therapy is valuable information that you want to ensure the health care community understands about you.

 Communicating with the Community

 Now that you have equipped yourself with some information, how are you going to let the health care community know so you can increase your client base?
 Reaching out in person or over the phone is certainly a nice way to be able to introduce yourself.
 Most working people are super busy though and may not take the time for that.
 It will be easier to design a mail out and include a few essential things.